OpenCover/opencover/README.md

 No Git?
 Don't worry you can download the latest code as a [zip file] (http://github.com/sawilde/opencover/zipball/master).

 ### Issues
 Please raise issues on GitHub, if you can repeat the issue then please provide a sample to make it easier for us to also repeat it and then implement a fix.
+Please do not hijack unrelated issues, I would rather you create a new issue than add noise to an unrelated issue.

 Dropbox is very useful for sharing files [Dropbox] (http://db.tt/VanqFDn)

 ### Project Management